ChenHongBo0420/DFT/README.md

+# ML-DFT
-# ML-DFT 2025 by Jushua Chen and GPT Chen
+In 2025 created by Jushua Chen and GPT Chen